nosas/blog/toonvision/multiclassification/article.md

 </figure>

 The model is not confident in classifying Bossbots or Sellbots.
-We can clearly see the lack of confidence in the first sample image below.
+We can see the lack of confidence in the first sample image below.
 The model correctly classifies the Sellbot with 44% confidence as a Bossbot, 6% as a Lawbot, and 47% as a Sellbot.

 The second sample is more peculiar.